 Your employer has no access to information that can identify you as an individual.

-They are only able to see aggregated information grouped together from everyone who is using Unmind in your organisation.
+They are only able to see aggregated information grouped together from everyone who is using Unmind in your organization.

-When you register with Unmind, you will need to provide identification to prove that you belong to your organisation.
+When you register with Unmind, you will need to provide identification to prove that you belong to your organization.
 This information sits within our database, which your employer has no access to.

-We only provide your employer with a total number of people who have registered.
+We only provide your employer with the total number of people who have registered.

-We provide your employer with an anonymised breakdown of what the most popular Tools/Series are, and when people are using them most.
-We also tell them the total time people have been spending on Tools/Series.
+We provide your employer with an anonymized breakdown of what the most popular Shorts/Courses are, and when people are using them most.
+We also tell them the total time people have been spending on Shorts/Courses.

-At no point can your employer see what Tools/Series you are using, nor do they have any insight into your interactions with our chat bot while using these features.
+At no point can your employer see what Shorts/Courses you are using, nor do they have any insight into your questionnaire results within the Courses.

-We provide your employer with the number of Check-Ins and Indexes completed.
-For the Index, we also provide your employer with the average Index scores for everyone in your organisation.
+We provide your employer with the number of Moods and Wellbeing Trackers completed.
+For the Wellbeing Tracker, we also provide your employer with the average Wellbeing scores for everyone in your organization.

-Your employer cannot read the comments you’ve written on your Check-Ins.
+Your employer cannot read the comments you’ve written on your Moods check-Ins.

 We do not provide any of this information to your employer if it risks anonymity.
-For example, if only a few people have completed an Index within a specific period, we will not show your employer an average Index score.
+For example, if only a few people have completed a Wellbeing Tracker within a specific period, we will not show your employer an average Wellbeing score.

-If you have any more feedback around this, find out how to get in touch with us here.
+If you have any questions around this, get in touch with us here.